qgis/QGIS-Documentation/source/introduction/getting_started.rst

 #.
 Click on the :guilabel:`Labels` tab and check the |checkbox| 'Display lables'
    checkbox to enable labeling.
 Choose NAMES field as field containing label.
 #.
 To improve readability of labels, you can add a white buffer around them,
-   by clicking ``Buffer'' in the list on the left, checking |checkbox| 'Buffer labels?' and choosing 3 as buffer size.
+   by clicking "Buffer" in the list on the left, checking |checkbox| 'Buffer labels?' and choosing 3 as buffer size.
 #.
 Click :guilabel:`Apply`, check if the result looks good and finally
    click :guilabel:`OK`.